iamthePN/Brain-Tumor-and-Alzheimer-s-Detection-Using-ML/readme.md

 Download the required machine learning models from the following link: https://drive.google.com/drive/folders/1Auaer1QZmBQt8vtB4GvvFvJRkySo2PdF?usp=sharing
     Ensure you have the necessary permissions to download and use these models.
     Store the Models in the Project Folder:

+3) Download the Dataset:

+Download the dataset from the following link: https://drive.google.com/drive/folders/1Auaer1QZmBQt8vtB4GvvFvJRkySo2PdF?usp=sharing
+    Ensure you have the necessary permissions to download and use these dataset.
+    Store the dataset in the Project Folder:

 4) Extract the downloaded models.
     Place the extracted model files in the designated folder within your project directory.